elabftw/elabdoc/doc/user-guide.rst

 You can access the Changelog or the Revisions through the ellipsis menu (three dots) in the top right of the view or edit page of an entry.
 The Revisions also allows you to compare two versions or restore a particular version.

-All administratives changes such as creating a new user, promoting a user to Admin, assigning a user in a team, changing an instance parameter, are logged in the Audit logs database table, and visible to the Sysadmin from the Audit Logs tab in Sysconfig Panel.
+All administratives changes such as creating a new User, promoting a User to Admin, assigning a User in a team, changing an instance parameter, are logged in the Audit logs database table, and visible to the Sysadmin from the Audit Logs tab in Sysconfig Panel.

 When deleting something, the entry/file is not actually deleted but simply marked as being deleted.
 This prevents destructive actions and allows for easy restoration of accidentally deleted things.
 This mechanism is called "soft-delete".